gottacatchenall/ms_sampling_effort/manuscript.md

 implies $p_{fn} \geq 1 - P(A)P(B)$ which indicates increasingly greater
 probability of a false negative as $P(AB) \to P(AB) \gg P(A)P(B)$.

-This should be consider with the caveat that this does not consider variation in species abundance in space and time.
+This should be considered with the caveat that this does not consider variation in species abundance in space and time.
 If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial/temporal biases induced by data collection would further impact the realized false negative rate, as the probability of false negative would not be constant for each pair of species across sites.
-To test for this association empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of XX New Zealand freshwater stream food webs [@Thompson2000ResSol].
+To test for this association empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites with 327 total taxa  [@Hadfield2014TalTwo] and a set of 18 New Zealand freshwater stream food webs with 566 total taxa [@Thompson2000ResSol].
 We simply compute the empirical marginal distribution of species occurrence, and compare the product of the marginals, $P(A)P(B)$, to the empirical joint distribution $P(AB)$.

 ![Top: Hadfield, Bottom: NZ Stream Foodwebs.
 Effectively a version of
 @Cazelles2016TheSpe figure 1 panel